cody-dot-js/codyaprice.com-legacy/content/blog/0007-yall-wanna-see-something-wild/index.md

 If you're curious for more info on memoization, check out this [wikipedia article](https://en.wikipedia.org/wiki/Memoization).

 To answer the question ***"What does this hook do?"***, it allows you to force a re-render in your functional component without actually changing `props`, `state`, or `context`.

+I have mislead you a bit, however.
+The `useForceUpdate()` hook isn't quite a 1-to-1 comparison with the `forceUpdate()` class component usage above.
+That's because there's no [shouldComponentUpdate hook](https://reactjs.org/docs/hooks-faq.html#how-do-i-implement-shouldcomponentupdate).
+Hooks require a ***different*** [mental model of React](https://kentcdodds.com/chats-with-kent-podcast/seasons/01/episodes/realigning-your-model-of-react-after-hooks-with-dan-abramov).

 ## Example Time! ⏰